 The 1,540 m long Nujiang River originates from Naqu area in Tibet.
 It flows through the boundary mountains between Yunnan and Tibet and surges in the Great Nujiang Canyon between the Gaoligong Mountains and the Biluo snowy mountains.
 When the river passes the Ridan Village of Bingzhongluo, it is blocked by the Wangqing cliff and changes its cause from southward to westward.
 But it has to return eastward again due to the barrier of the steep slope of the Danla Mountain, forming a gigantic semicircle, called “Huo Jia” by the Lisus and then generally called “the First Bend of the Nujiang River”.
 The elevation of the water surface is higher than 1,700 meters above sea level, creating beautiful sceneries of great momentum, enchantment, and gentle flow.
 People usually take boats or cable cars through the river.
 The center of the First Bend is a smooth and fertile land surrounded by water on three sides.
 On the river banks shaded green, a small village named Kangtong is living on farming for generations.
 A lifestyle simple but harmonious is kept, just like in a paradise.

 Tingming Lake 听命湖

-Tingming Lake, at north east of Pianma of Lushui county, is 600 meters away from Gaoligong Mountain which is 3540 meters above sea level.
-Water in the lake is clear, deep and cold, surrounded by azaleas and dense forests in which wild animals live.
-People coming to the lake cannot talk loudly as it may bring about wind, rain and hails, which makes the lake mysterious and mythic.
+Tingming Lake, at the northeast of Pianma of Lushui county, is 600 meters away from Gaoligong Mountain which is 3540 meters above sea level.
+Water in the lake is clear, deep, and cold, surrounded by azaleas and dense forests in which wild animals live.
+People coming to the lake cannot talk loudly as it may bring about wind, rain, and hails, which makes the lake mysterious and mythic.